matsp/material-components-vue/README.md

 ## main goals

-* decoupled components - can be cherry picked!
+* decoupled components
 * implementing just the specs not more or less
-* keep the components as simple as possible (KISS, DRY)
+* keep the components as simple as possible
 * keep in sync with changes in the mdc-web repository
+* user friendly component api

 ## distributions